falcosecurity/falco-website/content/en/docs/event-sources/kubernetes-audit.md

 ### Enabling Kubernetes Audit Logs

 To enable Kubernetes audit logs, you need to change the arguments to the `kube-apiserver` process to add `--audit-policy-file` and `--audit-webhook-config-file` arguments and provide files that implement an audit policy/webhook configuration.
-It is beyond the scope of Falco documentation to give a detailed description of how to do this, but [here](/content/en/docs/getting-started/third-party/learning.md#Falco-with-multiple-sources) you will find a step-by-step guide on how to configure `kubernetes audit logs` on `minikube` and deploy Falco.
+It is beyond the scope of Falco documentation to give a detailed description of how to do this, but [this step-by-step guide](/docs/getting-started/third-party/learning/#falco-with-multiple-sources) will show you how to configure `kubernetes audit logs` on `minikube` and deploy Falco.
 Managed Kubernetes providers will usually provide a mechanism to configure the audit system.

 > Note: Dynamic Audit Webhooks were [removed](https://github.com/kubernetes/kubernetes/pull/91502) from Kubernetes.
 However, static audit configuration continues to work.